dwarvesf/playground/01_literature/Building LLM system/§ Building LLM System.md

 ## Model Select and Customization

-Selecting and customizing the right LLM is critical for addressing specific business needs, balancing between performance and cost
+Selecting and customizing the right LLM is critical for addressing specific business needs, balancing between performance and cost.

 - Choose the right model
 - Fine-tuning